NVGR/RecipeBlog/readme.txt

 python manage.py makemigrations
 python manage.py migrate

+# Create a superuser
+python manage.py createsuperuser

 # Collect static files
 python manage.py collectstatic

 User Guide:
      To create a new Recipe user must logged in
         In My Recipe tab there is an option to Create Recipe

+     We have two tabs one is Home tab which displays all posts, My Recipe Tab which displays user posted Recipes.

 Things covered in this app: